crash-course-sverige/kollin-frontend-challenge/README.md

 ## Assessment criteria

-The code should be:
+The code should be

-- clean: no comments and linting errors
+- clean: no commented code, no linting errors and prettier formatting
 - maintainable: easy to understand and extend
 - efficient: no unnecessary re-renders or API calls that could be avoided
 - reusable: components should be reusable and modular to avoid repetition.